The District of South Holland's Safety Advisory Group (SAG)

 - SHDC Emergency Planning Service

-If you wish to discuss a specific area it is recommended that you discuss that direct with the member via email.
+If you wish to discuss a specific topic it is recommended that you contact the member that direct via email.

 The core members are committed to aid the Group in supporting event organisers to stage safe, sustainable and successful events.
 Sometimes it is necessary for the group to retain specialist advice to help the organiser, this may involve the following: